-Cloetta’s main markets are the countries where Cloetta has its own sales and distribution organisations, and consist of Sweden, Italy, Finland, the Netherlands, Norway and Denmark.
-In addition, Cloetta’s products are sold through distributors in some 50 additional markets.
+Cloetta’s main markets are the countries where Cloetta has its own sales and distribution organisations.
+Cloetta´s products are sold in more than 50 countries worldwide with Sweden, Finland, Denmark, Norway, the Netherlands, Germany and the UK as main markets.

 Cloetta’s total sales in 2016 amounted to SEK 5.9bn (5.7), where Sweden was the largest single market and accounted for approximately 31 per cent of total sales.
 The other Nordic countries accounted for around 26 per cent, Italy for around 12 per cent, the Netherlands for around 13 per cent and the other markets for around 14 per cent of total sales.